grammers/ros-arrowhead-f-adapter/README.md

-# ros-arrowhead-f-adapter
+# ROS-arrowhead-f-adapter
 A adapter to run ROS as a legacy node in arrowhead framework.
-These is a example for how you can run ROS ass a legacy devise for Arrowhead framework.
+These is an example for how you can run ROS ass a legacy devise for Arrowhead framework.
-Three examples haw bean implemented.
+Three examples haw been implemented.
 These examples are created sow they can be run together ass a big example.
 Together do they cover all four service types: provider, consumer, publisher and subscriber.

 The development and testing have been dune on ubuntu 18.04 and ROS melodic.
-The code is written in c++ because it is the language that ROS supports.
+The code is written in c++.
 There fore is a c++ client library for arrowhead needed.